 The Company or any of its sub-funds may be exposed to risks that are outside of their control - for example legal and regulatory risks from investments in countries with unclear and changing laws or the lack of established or effective avenues for legal redress or as a result of the registration of the sub-funds in non-EU jurisdictions, the sub-funds may be subject, without any notice to the shareholders in the sub-funds concerned, to more restrictive regulatory regimes potentially preventing the sub-funds from making the fullest possible use of the investment limits.
 Regulators and self-regulatory organizations and exchanges are authorized to take extraordinary actions in the event of market emergencies.
 The effect of any future regulatory action on the Company could be substantial and adverse.
-The sub-funds may be exposed to the risk of terrorist actions, to the risk that economic and diplomatic sanctions may be in place or imposed on certain States and military action may be commenced.
-The impact of such events is unclear, but could have a material effect on general economic conditions and market liquidity.
+The sub-funds may be exposed to the risk of terrorist actions, to the risk that economic and diplomatic sanctions may be in place or imposed on certain States and military action may be liquidity.
 Investors are reminded that in certain circumstances their right to redeem shares may be suspended as further described in the Book I.